 Hypermobility is a "Thing" Ehlers-Danlos Syndrome 101 Basics of Ehlers-Danlos Syndrome Ehlers-Danlos Syndrome (EDS) is an umbrella term for a heterogeneous group of inherited connective tissue disorders characterized by symptoms including, but not limited to, skin hyperextensibility, joint hypermobility, and vascular fragility.1 It is a result of genetic [...]

 The Seed Has Been Planted Similar to planting a new plant, you have just planted a seed towards a new life.
 For you to blossom, it will take nurturing, some pruning, patience and maintenance.
-Next Steps You finally made it through your appointment and a lot was probably [...]
+Next Steps Thank you for making an appointment request at the Tulane Hypermobility and [...]

 Ehlers-Danlos Syndrome Providers Dysautonomia/POTS Providers